fastify/fastify-basic-auth/README.md

 to indicate a preference of "UTF-8", increasing the probability that clients will switch to that encoding.

-### `strict` <Boolean> (optional, default: true)
+### `strictCredentials` <Boolean> (optional, default: true)

-If strict is set to false the authorization header can contain additional whitespaces at the beginning and the end of the authorization header.
-This is a fallback option to ensure the same behaviour as @fastify/basic-auth version
+If strictCredentials is set to false the authorization header can contain additional whitespaces at the beginning, in the midde and at the end of the authorization header.
-<=5.x.
+This is a fallback option to ensure the same behaviour as @fastify/basic-auth version <=5.x.

 ### `validate` <Function> (required)